 News & Events

-The first poetry collection in five years, Moon for Sale, is now published.
+Richard Price's first poetry collection in five years, Moon for Sale, is now published.
 This is a book set against global crisis,

 where even the Moon is at risk of auction: a book of uncanny dreams: shape-shifting, sensual, and dark.
 Shortlisted for the Saltire Poetry Book of the Year Award

 The classic short stories of A Boy in Summer, celebrated for their accomplished mix of humour and the